sbstjn/github-releases-slack/README.md

 [![GitHub release](https://img.shields.io/github/release/sbstjn/github-releases-slack.svg)]()

-Use AWS Lambda to notify a Slack channel about new software releases of your GitHub projects.
+Use AWS Lambda to notify a Slack channel about new releases of your GitHub projects.

 ## License